ErnGusMik/cyber_netwire/README.md

 A work-in-progress online chat application.

-### This branch is for progress regarding the implementation of the Signal protocol!
+### To test the messaging functionality, one needs at least 2 Google accounts!

 Read the threat model and design decisions in the [THREAT_MODEL.md](THREAT_MODEL.md) file.